Mother uses rhythmic movements and reflex integration to make life easier for her son

 ST is my son.
 He has a diagnosis of Autism and Sensory Processing Disorder and is non-verbal but can communicate using Makaton signing.
 He was born by emergency C-Section as he had the umbilical cord wrapped around his neck and shoulders and was in distress during this time so sustained significant birth trauma.
 We know he later also sustained some vaccine injury so there are a lot of issues going on.
 The result is that ST is an extremely sensitive child who is often easily tipped into Fight/Flight mode, so I knew it would be necessary to go slow with him and work on all the reflexes.

-I started by introducing Rhythmic Movement [from the Brain and Sensory Foundations course] in the evening, initially both passive stimulation from the hip in fetal position which he found extremely soothing and I was able to do before bed.
+I started by introducing Rhythmic Movement #2 [from the Brain and Sensory Foundations course] in the evening, which he found extremely soothing and I was able to do before bed.

-The passive rolling of bottom in prone position was fairly easy for him to do, I kept my hand gently on his upper back to stabilize.
-Next, I added the Passive Stimulation from the Knees in Supine and over several days we gradually added in the slight head nod, chin to chest.
-I could see he found this difficult at first but after a few sessions he got it but needed a visual cue from me and reminder to bring his chin low to chest.
+Over several days we gradually added rhythmic movement #1.
 I sang his favourite song to keep the rhythm and encouraged him to hum along.
 ST was enjoying this move however it did seem to make him go a little hyper after, so I started to do earlier in the evening.

 We stayed doing Rhythmic Movements daily and introduced the Brain Tune-up [from the Brain and Sensory Foundations course] whenever his mood needed regulating and during transition times like when he got off the school bus.
 He was very homolateral at first, I had to hold his hands and guide opposite arm opposite leg but within a few sessions he got it and naturally started to do it correctly himself.
 He really enjoys the Brain Tune-up which we do whenever he needs calming down, he knows it works and so is happy to do the movements!